 The user will be encouraged while present to join in the usual research activities of the host institution (seminars, discussions of recent techniques and results, updates on current/future space missions and external training opportunities).
 The latter activities will be particularly important for users from small research centres to ensure they maintain contact with the subject once they return home.

 Important note on COVID-19 outbreak.
-Due to the current situation of the pandemic, this AO will include the possibility of remote access (e.g. on-line training) for calls 3 and 4.
+Due to the current situation of the pandemic, this AO will include the possibility of remote access (e.g. on-line training).
 In such case the service is offered with no need to travel to the host institute.
 The user application should clearly state if this is acceptable and if any help with software installation is required.
 If selected, the user should discuss details with the host institute.

 All publications resulting from AHEAD2020 activity should include the following acknowledgement:

 "This paper is supported by European Union's 2020 research and innovation programme under grant agreement No.871158, project AHEAD2020"